 Make a PJ & J, drizzle it on ice-cream, or stir it into some plain yogurt for a fabulous treat.

-I regularly double and triple this strawberry jam recipe and just make more as and when we need it.
-My kids are home for the summer, so we absolutely get through it.
-I had no idea how much 5 and 7-year-old boys could eat before I began raising my kids!
+I usually double or triple this strawberry jam recipe and make more whenever we need it.
+With the kids home for summer, it disappears fast.
+I truly had no idea how much food little boys could put away until I started raising them.

 Ingredients in Strawberry Jam